Jiaxin Guan | 管佳鑫

 jiaxin [at] guan [dot] io

+Previously, I was an Assistant Professor / Faculty Fellow at New York University, hosted by Marshall Ball and Yevgeniy Dodis.
 I earned my PhD from Princeton University, where I was fortunate to be advised by Mark Zhandry.
 I graduated with a B.S. with Honors and a M.S. from Stanford University, with Dan Boneh as my advisor.

 When I’m not working, I mostly enjoy photography, theater, and cooking.